manojkumar-github/NLP-TextAnalytics-DeepLearning/AnomaliesTwitterText/readme.md

 ****Documentation in Progress

-In this project, I tried to understand how anomalies can be handled in classifying TextMessages.
+-- Refer to .ipynb notebook for the code explained visually In this project, I tried to understand how anomalies can be handled in classifying TextMessages.
 There is a strong difference between finding anomalies in text corpus and find "anaomalies among text message "

 Example: